 - Visual Art is built around the two interrelated strands: Making and Responding.
-Students use skills, techniques, processes and a range of art materials to plan, create and display Visual Art works.
-Practical work is underpinned by research to understand and respond to a range of art practices. - Art media and techniques explored include: drawing and mixed media, ceramics, lantern construction
+Students use skills, techniques, processes and a range of art materials to plan, create, display and reflect on Visual Art works.
+Practical work is underpinned by research to understand and respond to contemporary and other art works using appropriate terminology. - Art media and techniques explored include: drawing and mixed media, ceramics, composition and construction

-In the Arts the following learning experiences will occur: acting, improvising, comedy, script writing, singing, playing musical instruments, composing, analysing music, drawing and design, painting, sculpting, printmaking processes
+In the Arts, the following learning experiences will occur: acting, improvising, comedy, script writing, singing, playing musical instruments, composing, analysing music, drawing and design, painting, sculpting, printmaking processes